AI / MCP Setup

 Local WP-CLI STDIO transportβ

-For local development, the WP-CLI STDIO transport avoids Application Passwords and HTTP issues entirely:
+For local development, the WP-CLI STDIO transport avoids Application Passwords and HTTP issues entirely.
+Events Manager registers a dedicated MCP server named events-manager:

 {